ozone10/darkmodelib/README.md

 ## License

+Copyright (c) 2025 ozone10
-Code for darkmodelib is licensed on a per-file basis under the MIT or Mozilla Public License, version 2.0.
+Darkmodelib is licensed under the Mozilla Public License, version 2.0, with some code under MIT.
+For more information check the header of files.